Encephala/ansible/roles/services/transmission/README.md

 Sets up transmission VM.

+Currently majorly outdated as I don't use NFS anymore.

 Installs `transmission-gtk`, mounts `/big-store/transmission` and creates a symbolic link to the mount in the user's home directory.

 Variables